 7. Skating - Not Giving 100 Percent

 Based on my upbringing, I have always detested people who didn't give 100 percent in the work they did.
-On many occasions, other members of the office team have had to do more work to compensate for the "skater's" unproductivity.
+On many occasions, other members of the office team have had to do more work to compensate for the "skater's" non-productivity.
 When I was young, I learned the slogan, "Good, better, best - never let it rest until your good becomes better, and your better becomes best."

-Back-stabbing is the most evil of office practices.
+Back-stabbing is the evilest of office practices.
 This is essentially a form of hypocrisy in which a person will say nice things to your face, but do bad things behind your back.
 One of my prior co-workers was once backstabbed by another co-worker.
 The backstabber did the evil deed by going behind the co-worker's back and discrediting his work to the work team's supervisor.

 This is manifested by lying to a boss or co-worker.
 It is also seen in employees who cheat on tests.
-One of my former office colleagues broke into another co-worker's desk and stole the answers to a language test which he had to pass to get certification for his job.
+One of my former office colleagues broke into another co-worker's desk and stole the answers to a language test that he had to pass to get certification for his job.

 10. Breaking Rules and Regulations

 I guess it is human nature for most people to see what they can get away with.
-In former offices, a lot of workers would get to work 5-10 minutes late or leave at the end of the day 5-10 minutes early.
+In my previous offices, a lot of workers would get to work 5-10 minutes late or leave at the end of the day 5-10 minutes early.
 If a superior never called them on this, they would continue to do it.
 The same would apply to not following the office dress code or spending too much time on a lunch break.